 What is the USF rate?

-The USF rate changes quarterly and is usually over 15%.
+The USF rate changes quarterly and is currently around 30%.
 Click here for information directly from USAC.

 How Do I Get Started?
 Click here to create an account.
 Then complete the 499 registration questionnaire in the online portal after you register.
-An attorney at Brennan Lynch LLP will contact you after receiving your submitted questionaire.
+An attorney at Thomas Lynch & Associates will contact you after receiving your submitted questionnaire.
 You can also contact us by phone or e-mail to begin the application process.
 Contact information is here.

 What Our Clients Say

 “I thought it would take a lot longer to get the approvals.
 But Tom Lynch was able to obtain our international license in only a few weeks.
 We’ll definitely call him again for our licensing needs.”

 Nucom Technology, Inc.